TalaoDAO/marketplace/www/sites/all/modules/contrib/auditfiles/README.txt

 There are four possible combinations of these settings, one of which is invalid:
  1) Both set to zero: With these settings, all records are loaded and displayed.
- 2) "Maximum records" set to some positive integer grater than zero and "Batch size" set to zero: With this combination, only the number of records in "Maximum records" will be initially loaded and displayed.
+ 2) "Maximum records" set to some positive integer greater than zero and "Batch size" set to zero: With this combination, only the number of records in "Maximum records" will be initially loaded and displayed.
 At the top of the report page, there will be a button labeled "Load all records," with which